j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Provide Alternative Contents for Multimedia

-For multimedia, such as images, videos and animated objects via `canvas`, make sure to offer alternative access.
-For images, that means use of meaningful alternative text (`alt`); video and audio transcripts or captions should also be provided, if available.
+For multimedia, such as images, videos, and animated objects via `canvas`, make sure to offer alternative access.
+For images, provide [meaningful alternative text](https://html.spec.whatwg.org/multipage/images.html#general-guidelines).
+For video and audio, offer captions and transcripts.

 Providing alternative contents is important for accessibility reasons, for not all multimedia contents are equally accessible to users.